lupeski/rn-stylish/README.md

 - 💪 **Type-safe** - Full TypeScript support with autocomplete
 - 🎯 **Simple API** - Easy to use hooks and utilities
 - ⚡ **Performance** - Memoized styles with efficient re-renders
-- 🎭 **Customizable** - Override default themes with your own colors
+- 🎭 **Fully customizable** - Define your own theme structure and styles
-- 🎨 **Theme & Static Colors** - Colors that change with theme + colors that stay consistent
+- 🔄 **Flexible styling** - Support for colors, sizes, spacing, and any style values
 - 📦 **Lightweight** - Minimal dependencies (just Jotai for state)

 ## Installation